 (Above: digested thoughts in video form.)

 There's a general notion in FPS design that where you shoot an enemy should matter.
 Most FPSes make some distinction between the effects of shooting an enemy in the feet and shooting them in the head, and when we fire a revolver, Spinfusor, or totally sick Stake Gun, simulated ballistics, hitboxes, damage modeling and work together to express our input.
 But these systems aren't in place simply for realism's sake—they're there to facilitate something humans have a need for: judgment.

-“We have a deep inner need to know how we stack up,” as Jesse Schell puts it in The Art of Game Design (pg.
-128).
+“We have a deep inner need to know how we stack up,” as Jesse Schell puts it in The Art of Game Design.
 “The fact that games are excellent systems for objective judgment is one of their most appealing qualities.”
 Enemies are targets, targets are a method of judgment, and separating a target into segments is one way of building room for marksmanship to exist in a game.
 Headshots.
 The corner of the strike zone.
 The elusive 500-point hole in Skee Ball.
 How fun would a dart board be to throw at, after all, if the surface wasn't separated into segments?

 Mechs happen to have more segments than most enemies: a head, center torso, right torso, left torso, right arm, left arm, right leg, left leg, and three equivalent rear torso zones.
 Eleven discrete targets.
 But it isn't necessarily that there are more areas to hit but that they have significance within the game itself.
 When you're being circle-strafed by a scout mech in MechWarrior, aiming for the legs is one approach to dealing with them.
 This act of “legging” an enemy epitomizes the "I have you now" moments the game produces: you get to steal from a light mech what made them special (speed), admire your marksmanship as the enemy limps, and make them experience the anxiety that comes from losing something that made them unique.